SPECIFICATION: THE PSYCHODYNAMIC APPROACH

 LACK OF SCIENTIFIC VALIDITY:

-Critics argue that psychoanalysis lacks scientific validity due to its reliance on subjective interpretations and its limited empirical basis.
-The absence of measurable outcomes and objective criteria for success makes it challenging to evaluate its effectiveness.
+• Critics argue that psychoanalysis lacks scientific validity due to its reliance on subjective interpretations and its limited empirical basis.
+The absence of measurable outcomes and objective success criteria makes evaluating its effectiveness challenging.

 TIME-CONSUMING AND COSTLY: